benbalter/benbalter.github.com/_posts/2015-12-08-open-source-as-yelp-for-software.md

 ---
-title: Open source as yelp for software (or why we shouldn't hold government agencies to a lesser standard than we hold Taco Bell)
+title: Open source as yelp for software
 description: Open source has become somewhat of a Yelp for software, and with it, has the potential to shift the balance of power from software publishers to software consumers.
 ---

 Open source has become somewhat of a Yelp for software, and with it, open source has the potential to shift the balance of power from software publishers to software consumers.
+So why then, do we hold the software that our society increasingly depends on, to a lesser standard than we hold fast food?

 ### The allegory of the lost carry out order